9 Things to Do For Free on Holiday in The Peak District in 2023

 ____________________________________________________________________________________________________________________

-Carsington Water is a great spot to watch the water sports taking place on the reservoir, and for younger families, there is a play area and visitor centre.
+Carsington Water is a great spot to watch the water sports taking place on the reservoir.
+For younger families, there is a play area and visitor centre.
 Picnic tables are also available, so bring lunch with you.

-And if you have bikes, there’s a family-friendly three-mile trail or try cycling around the whole reservoir on the eight-mile trail.
+If you have bikes, there’s a family-friendly three-mile trail or the eight-mile trail that will take you around the whole reservoir.

 ____________________________________________________________________________________________________________________